tumblr/TMTumblrSDK/README.md

 # Tumblr SDK for iOS

-An unopinionated and flexible library for easily integrating Tumblr data into your iOS or OS X application, however you see fit.
+An unopinionated and flexible library for easily integrating Tumblr data into your iOS or OS X application.
 The library uses ARC and requires iOS 5 or OS X 10.7.

 ``` objectivec
 [[TMAPIClient sharedInstance] blogInfo:@"bryan" success:^ (id result, NSError *error) {